pointstablecoin/point/doc/README.md

-Merge Core
+Point Core
 =====================

 Setup
 ---------------------
-[Merge Core](http://MERGE.org/wallet) is the original MERGE client and it builds the backbone of the network.
+[Point Core](http://MERGE.org/wallet) is the original MERGE client and it builds the backbone of the network.
 However, it downloads and stores the entire history of MERGE transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------